BjornWilliams/DocsVersaTul/docs/source/extensions.rst

 Main Components
 ----------------
-1. ``ArrayExtensions`` : Static class containing all methods for extending array functionality.
+1. ``ArrayExtensions`` : Class containing all methods for extending arrays.
-2. ``CommonExtensions`` : Static class containing all methods for extending common functionality.
+2. ``CommonExtensions`` : Class containing all methods for common functionality.
-3. ``ConvertExtensions`` : Static class containing all methods for extending object conversion functionality.
+3. ``ConvertExtensions`` : Class containing all methods for extending object conversions.
-4. ``CurrencyExtensions`` : Static class containing all methods for extending currency manipulation functionality.
+4. ``CurrencyExtensions`` : Class containing all methods for extending currency manipulations.

 Functional Summary
 ------------------
-1. **IEnumerable<T> Pick<T>(this IEnumerable<T> source, int amount)** : Randomly select the given amount of items from a collection.
+1. **IEnumerable<T> Pick<T>(this IEnumerable<T> source, int amount)** : Randomly selects the given amount of items from a collection.
-2. **string ToCamelCase(this string phrase)** : Convert the first letter of the first word to lower case.
+2. **string ToCamelCase(this string phrase)** : Converts the first letter of the first word to lower case.
 3. **T To<T>(this object value)** : Returns an object of the specified type and whose value is equivalent to the specified object.
 4. **long ToMicron(this decimal amount)** : Converts the given amount to micros.
-Multiple the value by one million.
+It Multiplies the value by one million.

 Code Examples
 -------------
 .. code-block:: c#
-    :caption: Randomly Selected Example
+    :caption: Random Selection Example

     class Program
     {